Skip to main content

 Tax

-While contractors will be responsible for their taxation, and EOR providers should guide you about any monetary requirements from you, you still have to make sure that you understand how the contractor is at least registered in their country.
+While contractors are responsible for their taxation, and EOR providers should guide you about any monetary requirements from you, you still have to make sure that you understand how the contractor is at least registered in their country.

 Employee relationship and establishment risk